Sewing Style Smarts | JillAlexa.com

 Sewing for clients can be extremely stressful, if you are feeling this stress, think of other ways to use your sewing skills.
 There are many.

-Sewing for the Three Old B’s
+Sewing Style Smarts and the Three Key B’s

-Now! the three old B’s, are not clients of mine but represent the most important measurements you need to take.
-Boobs, Bulge (belly) and Bum. (my mother would be horrified at my use of language).
+Now!
+The three old B’s, are not clients of mine but represent the most important measurements you need to take.
+Boobs, Bulge (belly) and Bum.
+(My mother would be horrified at my use of language).

 It is very important to take very careful measurements to adapt the pattern to fit the measurements taken.
 Now that there are patterns featuring a number of sizes on one pattern available, this makes making the adjustments so much easier and one doesn’t need to buy a couple of the same pattern when the bust is much larger than the hips, or vice versa.

-Always measure a couple of times and be completely sure of the adaptations you have made to pattern before even thinking of cutting the fabric, especially if it belongs to a client.
+Always measure a couple of times and be completely sure of the adaptations you have made to the pattern before even thinking of cutting the fabric, especially if it belongs to a client.

 A Question of Pressure

 To my mind, one of the most important things to have available is a really good iron.
 Press the pattern pieces without using steam so that you will be working with perfectly even pieces of paper.
-Be careful as this paper is very fragile and you don’t want to it to tear or stretch, hence no steam.
+Be careful as this paper is very fragile and you don’t want it to tear or stretch, hence no steam.

 If the fabric has been stored for a while and has creases, give it a good press (You may now use the steam while pressing).
 And set aside to cool (as you would a yummy cake, before icing).